 Although dental bridges might initially look good, they don’t support or stimulate your jaw and gums, which means that these can collapse under the bridge, creating an unattractive space in the long-term.

 But if you don’t have enough jawbone to support a dental implant where you lost a tooth or don’t want to go through surgery, dental bridges may be your best option.
-To learn which is the best tooth replacement option for you, please contact the Corpus Christi Center for Cosmetic Dentistry today for an evaluation by a Corpus Christi cosmetic dentist.
+To learn which is the best tooth replacement option for you, please call (361) 851-8274 or contact the Corpus Christi Center for Cosmetic Dentistry today for an evaluation by a Corpus Christi cosmetic dentist.